|A Circle to Center|

 Other mental obstacles arose.
 What if I wasn't good enough to charge money for massage?
 What if someone was offensive, demanding, or somehow repulsive?
 I didn't want to face any discomfort over these possible scenarios.
 Yet, getting comfortable with being uncomfortable, has proven to be as valuable a skill as the massage techniques themselves.

 In the last few years massage has circled back onto my radar.
 Giving massage has become almost as gratifying as receiving!
 Trust in the effectiveness of massage has replaced every one of those old fears.
 I know now that we all crave healing, human touch, and connection to a more centered self.
 People of all personality types, ages, sizes, and shapes want to be free from suffering.
 Massage helps to relieve suffering.
 I've also discovered that many non-massage therapists are as good (or better) than those with formal training.
-Asking a trusted friend to experiment with massage techniques is a great way to get started!
+Asking a trusted friend to experiment with massage techniques can be a great way to get started!